 Try not to view this as a chore, it is an investment of a little time and money to give yourself the best possible chance of selling or letting.

 4. CLEAN THOROUGHLY

 There are no short cuts here.
-Your home has to look as clean and tidy as possible.
+Your home has to look as clean and tidy as is a Maid Complete in Miami did the job.
 A typical ‘spring clean’ won’t be enough.
 If you commit to sell or let you need to make your home shine!
 Spend at least a weekend clearing every room from unnecessary junk and clutter, clearing surfaces, cleaning doors, windows, light switches, skirting boards and walls.
 Try to look critically at your home, as if someone was marking your cleaning efforts out of 10.
 This is particularly relevant if there are pets or larger families at home.

 5. MAKE YOURSELVES SCARCE

 For most buyers and tenants, looking at other peoples’ houses can be intimidating at the best of times.
 Having you looking over their shoulder or leading them from room to room won’t allow them to view the property at their own pace.